Ross Jenkins (footballer, born 1990): Career

 In February 2017, Jenkins joined Bulgarian club Pirin Blagoevgrad, signing a 6-month contract.
 He left the club after his contract expired.

 On 2 August 2017, Jenkins signed with Norwegian Eliteserien side Viking.
 He was released by Viking at the end of the 2017 Norwegian season, and signed for Scottish Premiership club Hamilton Academical in February 2018.

 Coaching career

-Persistent injury led Jenkins to retire from professional football at the age of 28; he subsequently moved into a coaching role at non-league side Oxford City.
+Persistent injury led Jenkins to retire from professional football at the age of 28; he subsequently moved into a coaching role at non-League side Oxford City.

 Following the departure of first-team manager David Oldfield to Weymouth in January 2022, Jenkins was placed in caretaker charge with the club sitting in fourth position in the table.
 On 9 March, Jenkins was appointed Head Coach on a permanent contract.

+The 2022–23 season saw Jenkins guide Oxford to promotion to the fifth tier for the first time in the club's history, defeating St Albans City 4–0 in the play-off final.
+However, Oxford City suffered an immediate relegation back to the sixth tier in the following season.
+On 15 May 2024, the club confirmed Jenkins' departure.

+On 15 May 2024, Jenkins was appointed manager of National League South club Boreham Wood.
+He left in September after eight games in charge, with Wood winless in four games.

+On 27 September 2024, Jenkins returned to Oxford City, now in National League North, as manager.

 International career

 Jenkins received his first call up to the England U20 squad on 7 August 2009.
 He started in their friendly against Montenegro a few days later at The Hawthorns which ended in a 5–0 victory.